Counseling and Psychological Services

 Pronouns: he/any

-Don Capone (he/any), PsyD, JD, is a first-generation, queer-identified, Italian-American who grew up in NYC in a largely immigrant home.
-Don has lived and worked in the SF Bay Area for almost 20 years.
-He is a full-time staff psychologist at UC Berkeley's Haas School of Business with specialized training in anxiety reduction (including mindfulness-based stress reduction), conflict resolution, and leadership wellness coaching.
+Don Capone (he/any), PsyD, JD, is a first-generation, queer-identified Italian-American from New York City who has lived and worked in the SF Bay Area for nearly 20 years.
+He is a full-time staff psychologist at UC Berkeley’s Haas School of Business, with specialized training in anxiety reduction, mindfulness-based stress reduction, conflict resolution, and leadership wellness coaching.

 Kin Ming Chan, PhD